Ajilakj/JATE-PWA/README.md

 [To visit my Progressive Web App text editor](https://frozen-scrubland-82058.herokuapp.com/)

 ## Description
-This is aProgressive Web App text editor.
+This is a Progressive Web App text editor.
-  - You can install this app and use it without internet connection
+  - You can install this app and use it without internet connection.

 ## Installation